5 things people do for ‘good luck’ on Friday the 13th, and why - NewsBreak

 For instance, if a friend or family member tells you they have a job interview, you can tell them you’ll cross your fingers to bring them good luck.

-While the exact origin is unknown, it is believed that early Christians would cross their fingers in unity with the cross to implore God’s protection from evil and evil spirits.10 New Year’s Eve superstitions: From what to wear, what to eat, what not to eat
+While the exact origin is unknown, it is believed that early Christians would cross their fingers in unity with the cross to implore God’s protection from evil and evil spirits.

+The next Friday the 13th occurs in October.
+Good luck out there!Close

 Comments / 0